haufse/xtremes/README.md

 Welcome to xtremes!
 ===================

 **xtremes** is a Python library designed for extreme value analysis, with tools for simulating time series, extracting block maxima, and performing advanced statistical operations, such as bootstrapping estimators for extreme value distributions.
-It was created as part of the ClimXtreme project and aims to provide supplementary code and simulations for related academic papers.
+It was created as part of the ClimXtreme project and aims to provide supplementary code and simulations for related work.

 Key Features:
 -------------
 - Simulates time series for extreme value distributions (GEV, Frechet, etc.).
 - Extracts Disjoint and Sliding Block Maxima.
+- Extracts Disjoint and Sliding Block High Order Statistics.
 - Provides robust bootstrapping tools for extreme value statistics.
 - Supports advanced MLE and PWM estimation for extreme value distributions.